Particular/docs.particular.net/persistence/selecting.md

 ---
 title: Selecting a persister
-summary: A guide for selecting an NServicebus persister.
+summary: A guide for selecting an NServicebus persister
-reviewed: 2021-09-29
+reviewed: 2024-08-27
 isLearningPath: true
 ---

-NServiceBus stores data for various purposes.
-This document contains guidelines to help select the right persister for NServiceBus from the [list of supported persisters](/persistence/#supported-persisters).
+NServiceBus needs to store data for various purposes, such as persisting the state of sagas, enabling the outbox, and for certain other transport features.
+Depending on the environment, a *persister* may be needed.
+This document contains guidelines to help determine whether a persister is needed, and if so, how to select the right one from the [list of supported persisters](/persistence/#supported-persisters).

 ## How NServiceBus uses storage